YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

 #### `PUT /users`

-- Updates the loggedin user with the information passed in the request body
+- Updates the logged in user with the information passed in the request body
 - This route requires authentication
 - The request body should include the fields to be updated (`username`, `bio`, `image`)
 - Returns a JSON object with the updated user's information

 #### `DELETE /users`

-- Deletes the loggedin user if the user is logged in
+- Deletes the logged in user if the user is logged in
 - This route requires authentication
 - Returns a success message if the deletion was successful